-We engage with local communities through education, charitable donations, sponsorship and support social welfare initiatives.
-We also encourage our employees to participate in charity programmes on individual capacity.
+We engage with local communities through education, charitable donations, sponsorship and support in social welfare initiatives.
+We also encourage our employees to participate in charity programmes on an individual capacity.

 We strive to foster a work-life balance work culture for our employees.
-To this end, we continue to encourage and support staff to participate in physical activities and regular sports activities such as badminton, bowling and sports tournaments.
-However, such activities have been lessened in FYE 2020 due to the COVID-19 outbreak.
+To this end, we continue to encourage and support staff to participate in physical activities and regular sports activities such as badminton, bowling and sports tournaments although there has been a reduction in such activities in FY 2021 due to the COVID-19 pandemic.